-Winds were gusting to 30 miles per hour that day.
+The Island Park parking ramp stands on the spot where Herzman’s Dry Goods once stood, one of two spots purported to be the origin of the fire.
+Winds were gusting to 30 miles per hour on June 7th, 1893 — a hot and dry Wednesday.
 Even today, if you’ve spent any time in Fargo, you know these windy days all too well.
 Rarely though do we give much thought to the danger that comes with a dry, windy summer day.

-The fire spread northwest, first jumping Front Street and proceeding north.
+The fire spread northwest, first jumping Front Street (now known as Main Avenue) and proceeding north.
 It destroyed many of the buildings on the east side of Broadway, then eventually jumped across Broadway and burned all the way to the prairie on the west side of the city.
 The result was total devastation.
 31 blocks of businesses were destroyed and over 350 buildings burned to ruin, including City Hall.